How to Select and Implement the Right Tools for Mainframe DevOps Transformation

 Think about it.
 DevOps is structured around multiple development phases.
 The actions within each of these phases are largely automated, and the different phases are linked together with the end goal of moving code from submission to deployment as smoothly, seamlessly, and touch-free as possible.

-- Track those actions as they are taken.
+- Track these actions as they occur.

 In short: mainframe DevOps requires multiple tools.
-Each of these tools must meet a complex set of technical requirements that ensure it can perform its own tasks very well, and also operate as an effective element of a larger tool ecosystem.
+Each of these mainframe automation tools must meet a complex set of technical requirements that ensure it can perform its own tasks very well, and also operate as an effective element of a larger tool ecosystem.

 Three Considerations When Selecting Tools for Mainframe DevOps